Account Invoice Import Invoice2data

 To know the full story behind the development of this module, read this blog post.

-To install the latest version of this library, run:
+To install the right version of the library, run:

 If you want the invoice2data library to fallback on OCR if the PDF doesn't contain text (only a very small minority of PDF invoices are image-based and require OCR), you should also install Imagemagick (to get the convert utility to convert PDF to TIFF) and Tesseract OCR :